 The government has recently introduced the concept of a exception site and they will replace entry-level exception sites.
 Although, exception sites will comprise primarily they can include other affordable housing tenures where there is evidence of need.

 The government’s guidance (paragraph 026) on states that “For plan making, local authorities and neighbourhood planning qualifying bodies are encouraged to set policies which specify their approach to determining the proportionality of exception site proposals, and the sorts of evidence that they might need in order to properly assess this.”

 The same guidance states (paragraph 008) that local authorities can apply their own eligibility criteria such as a local connection criteria, a local income cap or key worker criteria.

-The introduction of a First Homes exception site component, with locally specific criteria, to the policy will ensure the policy is complementary to requirements already set out in national planning policy but will support schemes to be more tailored to local needs within .
+The introduction of a exception site component, with locally specific criteria, to the policy will ensure the policy is complementary to requirements already set out in national planning policy but will support schemes to be more tailored to local needs within .

-It is important that the policy encourages rural exception sites and First Homes exception sites to work in tandem enabling schemes to come forward across all settlement sizes that address local needs but are also sympathetic to local constraints.
+It is important that the policy encourages rural exception sites and exception sites to work in tandem enabling schemes to come forward across all settlement sizes that address local needs but are also sympathetic to local constraints.

 What consultation have we done on this issue?

 The First Conversation generated little response on exception sites for affordable housing but there was support for the idea of affordable housing being prioritised for people with a local connection.
 This is a central tenet of the rural exception site policy.